aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 the shell is roughly proportional to its surface ($$4\pi d^2$$) and, since $$g_{ij}(d_{ij})$$ decays with distance faster than
 $$d_{ij}^{-2}$$, then the contribution from atomic shells at increasing distance from the central atom decays as well.
-The conclusion is that a given atom only "sees" the contribution from a sphere of atoms up to a certain distance, what we call its *environment*.
+Therefore, a given atom only perceives the interactions from a sphere of atoms up to a certain distance.
+This sphere of atoms is called the *environment* of the atom in the rest of this document.

-If $$N$$ is large enough, then most of the atoms in the system will see a full environment around them (the *bulk* atoms).
+If $$N$$ is large enough, then most of the atoms in the system see a full environment around them (the *bulk* atoms).
 The exception are the atoms on the edges and surface of the system.
 The energy contribution from the edge and surface atoms decreases relative to the bulk atoms as $$N$$ increases.
 This is because the number of atoms on the surface is proportional to $$R^2$$ and the number of atoms in the bulk increases as $$R^3$$, where $$R$$ is some length measure of the system size (e.g. its radius).
 Therefore, for large $$N$$, we can approximate the average energy per cell as:

 $$
 \begin{equation}